The library is closed, but we can still help you! Click on any question below to expand the answer.

 I have recovered from COVID-19.
 How can I help?

 New York State and Stony Brook Medicine are asking people who have recovered from COVID-19 to consider donating blood plasma, as their antibodies may help patients currently fighting the virus.
-Those interested in donating can do so by completing a survey through Stony Brook Medicine or New York Blood Center.
+Those interested in donating can do so by completing a survey through Stony Brook Medicine.

 My child’s school is teaching remotely and I don’t have internet access.
 What can I do?